georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 Generally, a Google search will let you find packages for just about any type of analysis.
 These usually come from one of two sources (which R mostly takes care of automatically, with a few exceptions):
 * [CRAN](https://cran.r-project.org/) for basic R packages
 * [Bioconductor](https://www.bioconductor.org/) for biological packages

+In situations where installing a package is more complicated that simply calling the `install.packages()` function from within RStudio, the installation instructions are generally listed near the top of the homepage or documentation associated with that package.

 ***